So, you’re looking to do a bit of drill work huh?

 Here’s another design that is very similar to the pistol grip.
 However, the handle is located towards the middle of the motor; kind of like handling an Uzi with a secondary grip.
 The centrally located handle gives the user more accuracy, precision, and control while working.

 This design has a shape that is similar to that of a T-handle.
 However, this model has a second handle attached to the back of the motor; similar to what you would find on top of a spade.
 This handle allows for hitting tight angles and working around corners.
 The handle also rotates to allow for an array of hand positions.

 Without a doubt, the corded drill is a highly essential power tool for handymen, avid hobbyists, and the occasional DIY backyard warrior.
 For some people, using power tools just comes naturally and is second nature.
 But for others, the prospect can be daunting.

 With so many types, styles, designs, accessories and features, it’s easy to get things wrong.
-Lucky for you, you made it to the best place you could possibly be for corded drills, because we’ll be showing you how to choose the best corded drill.
+Lucky for you, you made it to the best place you could possibly be for corded drills because we’ll be showing you how to choose the perfect corded drill.

 This is without question the number one aspect that you have to consider when choosing a corded drill.
 The power capacity will tell you a lot about what your potential drill can and can’t do.

 While cordless models are measured in volts, corded drill power is measured in amps.
 Generally, the more amps on the motor, the more performance you will get from your drill.
 Get low amperage for the occasional job while heavy duty construction will require higher amperage.